 If a source of an approved active constituent is included in the Record of Approved Active Constituents for Chemical Products, an application for approval of a new source of the active constituent is required.

-The APVMA will conduct a comparative assessment of the Declaration of Composition (DoC) of the proposed new source of the active constituent against the profile of the first approval of that active constituent (subject to limitations on the use of data).
+The APVMA will conduct a comparative assessment of the Declaration of Composition (DoC) of the proposed new source of the active constituent against the profile of the first approval and other approved sources of that active constituent (subject to limitations on the use of data).
 If the active constituent’s purity and impurity profiles (including those of toxicological significance) are identical or substantially similar, the APVMA may determine that the source is equivalent to that of the first active constituent approval.
 In this case, the APVMA will grant a new approval and include the new source on the Record of Approved Active Constituents for Chemical Products.

 If the data for the first approval is limited in its use, then submission of all appropriate data may be necessary for the approval of a new source of the active constituent.